Deep Purple: Mark IV (1975–1976)

 The resulting album from Deep Purple Mark IV, Come Taste the Band, was released in October 1975, one month before Bolin's Teaser album.
-Despite mixed reviews and middling sales (#19 in the UK and #43 in the US), the collection revitalised the band once again, bringing a new, extreme funk edge to their hard rock sound.
+Despite mixed reviews and middling sales (No. 19 in the UK and No. 43 in the US), the collection revitalised the band once again, bringing a new, extreme funk edge to their hard rock sound.
 Bolin's influence was crucial, and with encouragement from Hughes and Coverdale, the guitarist developed much of the album's material.
 Despite Bolin's talents, his personal problems with hard drugs began to surface.
-During the Come Taste the Band tour many fans openly booed Bolin's inability to play solos like Ritchie Blackmore, not realising that Bolin was physically hampered by his addiction.
+During the Come Taste the Band tour, many fans openly booed Bolin's inability to play solos like Ritchie Blackmore, not realising that Bolin was physically hampered by his addiction.
 At this same time, as he admitted in interviews years later, Hughes was suffering from cocaine addiction.

 The last show on the tour was on 15 March 1976 at the Liverpool Empire Theatre.
-The break-up was finally made public in July 1976, with then-manager Rob Cooksey issuing a statement: "the band will not record or perform together as Deep Purple again".
+At the end of the concert, Coverdale walked off in tears and handed in his resignation.
+He was told there was no band left to quit, as Lord and Paice had already decided to break up the band.
+The break-up was made public in July 1976, with then-manager Rob Cooksey issuing a statement: "The band will not record or perform together as Deep Purple again".
+Last Concert in Japan, a live album of the last concert on the Japanese leg of the Come Taste the Band tour, was issued in 1977.

 Bolin went on to record his second solo album, Private Eyes.
 On 4 December 1976, after a show in Miami supporting Jeff Beck, Bolin was found unconscious by his girlfriend and bandmates.
 Unable to wake him, she hurriedly called paramedics, but it was too late.
 The official cause of death was multiple-drug intoxication.
 Bolin was 25 years old.